 - Confirmation of Arrival

 - In order to receive your scholarship, you must open a bank account in the Czech Republic (we will help you with that)

 Since we want your start to be easy, we will help you with arranging the appointments at a bank after your arrival to Brno.
-Sooner you have your account available sooner you can receive your first payment of scholarship.
+The sooner you have your account available the sooner you can receive your first payment of the scholarship.
 Please note that singing the documents from both sides, opening a bank account and inserting it into Information System of MU are necessary pre-requirements for transferring the scholarship.
-The payment is done in three transfers during your studies (50% at the beginning, 30 % in the middle and 20% at the end of your stay).

-Remember that when applied to MU you had to choose a preliminary list of your courses?
-The Learning Agreement is the next step in order have your credits recognised after your studies.
+Remember that when you applied to MU you had to choose a preliminary list of your courses?
+The Learning Agreement signed by all parties is the next step in order have your credits recognised after your studies.
 Please use only the form which you download here (see the Documents section) or which you receive from us.
 This is done along with the official Transcript of Records, which you will receive at the end of your placement.

-You passed all the exams and moreover had a beautiful time at our university.
-Before your departure (and remember, it is never “good bye” but “see you again soon”) you need to finish few steps:
+You have passed all the exams and moreover had a beautiful time at our university.
+Before your departure (and remember, it is never “good bye” but “see you again soon”) you need to complete few steps: